jbush001/RustNetworkStack/README.md

     64 bytes from 10.0.0.2: icmp_seq=3 ttl=64 time=1.01 ms
     64 bytes from 10.0.0.2: icmp_seq=4 ttl=64 time=2.10 ms

-Can also run tcpdump in another window to monitor traffic (this has to be invoked after netstack is running, otherwise the interface will not exist).

-    sudo tcpdump -i tun0 -v

-The UDP stack can be tested with the included udp_test.py, which uses the host's network stack.
-After starting netstack, run this program to send UDP packets to it:
+At the end of this test (As with any), you can kill the server with kill %1 (or just launch it in another terminal window so you can use ctrl-C)

+### UDP

+    sudo ./target/debug/udp_echo &
     python3 udp_test.py 10.0.0.2

-To test TCP continuous transfer, before launching app (need to uncomment test_tcp_download in main.rs)
+### TCP Download 1

-    python3 chargen_server.py
+    python3 chargen_server.py &

-Then launch the app as above and hit any key to begin the download.

-To test the full socket lifecycle, instead:
+    sudo ./target/debug/tcp_bulk_download

+Press a key to start the transfer

+### TCP Download 2

-    python3 -m http.server 3000
+    python3 -m http.server 3000 &

-To test bulk upload, uncomment test_tcp_upload in main.rs and start this first:
+    sudo ./target/debug/tcp_bulk_download

+### TCP Upload

-    python3 sink_server 3000
+    python3 sink_server.py 3000 &
+    sudo ./target/debug/tcp_bulk_upload